Student Code of Conduct

 - The conduct officer will schedule a hearing within two working days.

 - The conduct committee will conduct a hearing to decide whether the accused student is guilty or innocent.
-The committee will give its findings and recommendations for sanction(s) to the Vice President of Student Success Services who will in turn review the recommendation of the committee and ensure that due process was followed.
+The committee will give its findings and recommendations for sanction(s) to the vice president of Student Services who will in turn review the recommendation of the committee and insure that due process was followed.
 The vice president will decide to uphold, reduce or increase the recommended sanction and inform the student of the same either in person or by registered mail.

 - The student then has the right to appeal the decision to the appeals committee (see appeals committee section of the conduct code).

-- The next step in the appeal process after the appeals committee will be to the Vice President of Student Success Services whose decision in most cases is final.
+- The next step in the appeal process after the appeals committee will be to the vice president of Student Services whose decision in most cases is final.
 An appeal may be made to the president only in unusual circumstances.
 Since the conduct hearing is an internal administrative process and not a court of law, no attorneys will be permitted during the hearing process.
 If the student chooses to bring an attorney, the attorney must wait outside.

 Student Appeals Committee

-The Student Appeals Committee will review the appeal of any student who feels that they did not receive due process from the conduct hearing and the subsequent recommendation of the Vice President of Student Success Services.
+The Student Appeals Committee will review the appeal of any student who feels that they did not receive due process from the conduct hearing and the subsequent recommendation of the vice president of Student Services.

 The appeal will be heard under the following conditions within five working days of receipt of the confirmed appeal:

 - The committee’s review will focus primarily on whether or not due process was followed and secondarily on the appropriateness of the sanction not on the validity of existing policies of Forsyth Tech.
-The committee reserves the right to suggest to the Vice President of Student Success Services that a current procedure be examined for continued value to Forsyth Tech.
+The committee reserves the right to suggest to the vice president of Student Services that a current policy be examined for continued value to Forsyth Tech.

-- The committee will submit its recommendation to the Vice President of Student Success Services, who will make a final decision and notify the parties involved.
+- The committee will submit its recommendation to the vice president of Student Services, who will make a final decision and notify the parties involved.

-- Records of the proceedings of the Student Appeals Committee are available upon written request to the Vice President of Student Success Services.
+- Records of the proceedings of the Student Appeals Committee are available upon written request to the vice president of Student Services.

-- The student must obtain special permission from the Provost to attend classes pending resolution of the case on appeal.
+- The student must obtain special permission from the vice president for Instructional Services to attend classes pending resolution of the case on appeal.

 Appeal of Admission Decision

-A student must submit a written request to appeal an admissions decision to the Vice President of Student Success Services.
-The Vice President of Student Success Services will, in turn, give the appeal to the Student Appeals Committee to hear and make a recommendation.
-The committee will submit those recommendations to the President who will make a final decision.
+A student must submit a written request to appeal an admissions decision to the vice president of Student Services.
+The vice president of Student Services will, in turn, give the appeal to the Student Appeals Committee to hear and make a recommendation.
+The committee will submit those recommendations to the president who will make a final decision.

 Appeal of Residency Decision